Announcing the 2013 winner of the Christopher Brian Wolk Award for Excellence in Playwriting: Sheldon Bull for his script, Mallorca.

-A three-person Nominating Committee, including the Literary Manager, reviews the selected pool of scripts to nominate nine finalists.
+A three-person Nominating Committee, including the Literary Manager, reviews the selected pool of scripts to nominate six finalists.

-A Selection Committee is comprised of Jan Buttram, Artistic Director, three respected theatre professionals and a member of the Wolk family review the nine finalists and choose the winning script.
+A Selection Committee is comprised of Jan Buttram, Artistic Director, three respected theatre professionals and a member of the Wolk family review the six finalists without knowing the name of the playwright and choose the winning script.

 - You are an American citizen or have permanent resident status.